openzipkin/brave/HACKING.md

 merged change isn't immediately released and it is of priority to you, nag (make a comment) on your merged pull request until it is released.

+It is best to review rationale documents such as [brave/RATIONALE.md] prior to raising a pull request.

 ## How to experiment
 Changes to Brave's code are best addressed by the feature requestor in a pull request *after* discussing in an issue or on gitter.
 By discussing